cloudmesh/classes/docs/source/i524/technologies.rst

      open-source license alternatives. :cite:`www-quora-cbs`

 232. IBM Cloudant

-     Cloudant is based on the Apache-backed CouchDB project and the open source BigCouch project.
-IBM Cloudant is an open source non- relational, distributed database service as service (DBaaS) that provides integrated data management, search, and analytics engine designed for web applications.
-Cloudant's distributed service is used the same way as standalone CouchDB, with the added advantage of data being redundantly distributed over multiple machines.:cite:`www-ibmcloudant`
+     Cloudant is based on both Apache-backed CouchDB project and the open source BigCouch project.
+IBM Cloudant is an open source non-relational, distributed database service as service (DBaaS) that provides integrated data management, search and analytics engine designed for web applications.
+Cloudant's distributed service is used the same way as standalone CouchDB, with the added advantage of data being redundantly distributed over multiple machines :cite:`www-ibm-cloudant`.

 233. Pivotal Gemfire